photoprism/photoprism-docs/docs/team.md

 # Our Team

+!!! example ""
-We strive to provide the most user-friendly solution for browsing, organizing, and sharing your photo collection.
+    We strive to provide the most user- and privacy-friendly solution to keep your pictures organized and accessible.

 ## Michael Mayer ##